ridixcr/equalsverifier/_equalsverifier/errormessages/coverage-is-not-100-percent.md

 ---
 EqualsVerifier should get 100% code coverage on your `equals` and `hashCode` methods.
 However, it can happen that it doesn't achieve this.
 Below is a list of cases where it's impossible to get 100% coverage, and their solutions.

-If you have an example of a class where EqualsVerifier doesn't give you 100% coverage, and it's not in the list below, please [let me know]({{ pcurl("equalsverifier/help") }}).
+If you have an example of a class where EqualsVerifier doesn't give you 100% coverage, and it's not in the list below, please [let me know](/equalsverifier/help).

 Using canEqual
 ---